SumiSastri/dev-blogs/docs/installfest/part2-install-homebrew.md

 Homebrew is a package manager for Mac OSX.
 Packages are bundles of source code distributed by developers of software, which can be compiled and installed on your machine.

-You can install both Xcode and Homebrew with one command
+You can install both Xcode and Homebrew with one command.
+I personally do not have HomeBrew but do have XCode CLI.

 ```
 xcode-select --install && /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"